 A new study, published in Psychotherapy, explores the role of therapist empathy in predicting psychotherapy outcomes.
-The results of this meta-analysis, conducted by Robert Elliot and a team of researchers, suggests that therapist empathy leads to moderately better results in psychotherapy.
+The results of this meta-analysis, conducted by Robert Elliott and a team of researchers, suggests that therapist empathy leads to moderately better results in psychotherapy.

 Empathy as a therapist skill was a prominent feature of clinical training during the 60s and 70s after Carl Rogers’s popularization of the term in the 40s and 50s.
 Following these years, emphasis on empathy in clinical practice declined alongside the rise of a behavioral focus.
 However, there has been a recent resurrection of attention on empathy in scientific literature, research, and practice.
 This is marked by an explosion of research on empathy’s function as an essential variable in psychotherapy.